Textrux/website/docs/architecture.md

 **End Products**: These are the tangible results that demonstrate the value of the entire spatial semantic analysis pipeline.

-## Why the SPASE Architecture Matters
+## Why the Spase Architecture Matters

 ### The Power of Layered Abstraction

-The 10-layer SPASE framework provides several critical advantages:
+The 10-layer Spase framework provides several critical advantages:

 **Separation of Concerns**: Each layer has a specific responsibility, from basic spatial topology (Layer 1) to final artifacts (Layer 10).
 This makes the system maintainable and extensible.